JohnDevlopment/todolist/README.md

 ## Building From Source

 This project was built using Godot 3.4 stable; as such, use that to export this project.
+Here is a [link to the download page](https://godotengine.org/download).

 The syntax for the commandline will be `godot --export PRESET PATH`, where "godot" is a path to the Godot binary or the name of a command.
 "PRESET" is an export preset: "Linux/X11" for Linux platforms and "Windows Desktop" for Windows platforms.
 You can also use "pck" to get the PCK file.